-- Any init scripts used in /etc/init.d. - A copy of the crontab file, obtained using crontab -1. - Any other relevant configuration scripts, such as cluster configuration scripts, failover scripts, or disk failover configuration files.
+- Any init scripts used in /etc/init.d or any systemd scripts to /etc/systemd/system - A copy of the crontab file, obtained using crontab -1. - Any other relevant configuration scripts, such as cluster configuration scripts, failover scripts, or disk failover configuration files.